wasp-lang/wasp/web/docs/auth/social-auth/google.md

   This function must return the user fields to use when creating a new user.

-  The `context` contains the `User` entity, and the `args` object contains the Google profile information.
+  The `context` contains the `User` entity, and the `args` object contains Google profile information.
   You can do whatever you want with this information (e.g., generate a username).

   Here is how to generate a username based on the Google display name: